-The adverse impact of substance abuse by drivers has been recognized by the federal government.
 The Federal Highway Administration ("FHWA") has issued regulations, which require the county to implement a controlled substance testing program.
 The county will comply with these regulations and is committed to maintaining a drug-free workplace.
 All drivers are advised that remaining drug-free and medically qualified to drive are conditions of continued employment with the county.